HShamilSamsudeen/OMA_Market_Research_Data_Analysis/README.md

 - Presentaion of Results

 ### Questionnaire Deployment
-The questionnaire designed was deployed to gather responses from a sample of a 100 people among the general population.
+The questionnaire designed was deployed to gather responses from a sample of a 100 Ontarians.
 This was done using the Maru/Blue research and insights tool Maru/HUB.

 The resultant responses were gathered and leveraged to produce potentially valuable results using univariate analysis and cross-tabs.